soniyakuchekar71/pytorch-learning-/README.md

 Prediction
    ↓
 Loss
+   ↓
+Optimizer
+   ↓
+Parameter Update
 ```

-So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, updates parameters through gradient descent, creates neural networks using `nn.Module`, introduces non-linearity using activation functions, and measures prediction error using loss functions.
+So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, updates parameters through gradient descent, creates neural networks using `nn.Module`, introduces non-linearity using activation functions, measures prediction error using loss functions, and uses optimizers to automatically update model parameters.

 ---